MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/protected-material.md

 - Scenario: A digital marketing agency uses generative AI to automate social media content creation.
 The agency integrates the Protected Material for Text feature to avoid publishing AI-generated content that includes copyrighted text, such as song lyrics or excerpts from books.
 - User: Digital marketers and social media managers.
 - Action: The agency employs Azure AI Content Safety to check all AI-generated social media content for matches against a database of protected material.
 Content that matches is flagged for revision or blocked from posting.
-- Outcome: The agency maintains compliance with copyright laws and avoids reputational risks associated with posting unauthorized content.
+- Outcome: The agency maintains compliance with copyright laws and avoids reputation risks associated with posting unauthorized content.

 ### AI-assisted news writing
 - Scenario: A news outlet uses generative AI to assist journalists in drafting articles and reports.
 To ensure the content does not unintentionally replicate protected news articles or other copyrighted material, the outlet uses the Protected Material for Text feature.